-The Company competes with national and independent retail drug stores, supermarkets, convenience stores, mail order prescription providers, discount merchandisers, membership clubs, health clinics, and internet pharmacies.
+The Company competes with national and independent retail drug stores, supermarkets, convenience stores, mailorder prescription providers, discount merchandisers, membership clubs, health clinics, provider dispensaries, and internet pharmacies.
 Competition is based on several factors including store location and convenience, customer service and satisfaction, product selection and variety, and price.
-The Company's competitive advantage lies in providing superior personalized service to the patients and facility operators, selectively adding labor saving and compliance enhancing technologies and carrying inventory to provide rapid delivery of durable medical equipment and all pharmaceutical needs.
+The Company's competitive advantage lies in providing superior personalized service to the patients and facility operators, selectively adding labor saving and compliance enhancing technologies and carrying inventory to provide rapid delivery of all pharmaceutical needs.

 We face substantial competition within the pharmaceutical healthcare services industry and in the past year have seen even more consolidation.
 We expect to see this trend continue in the coming year and it is uncertain what effect, if any, these consolidations will have on us or the industry as a whole.
-The industry also includes a number of large, well-capitalized companies with nationwide operations and capabilities in the specialty services and PBM services arenas, such as CVS Caremark, Express Scripts, Medco Health Solutions, Walgreens, MedImpact Healthcare Systems and many smaller organizations that typically operate on a local or regional basis.
-In the Specialty Pharmacy Services segment, we compete with several national and regional specialties pharmaceutical distribution companies that have substantial financial resources and which also provide products and services to the chronically ill such as CVS Caremark, Express Scripts, Medco Health Solutions.
+The industry also includes a number of large, well-capitalized companies with nationwide operations and capabilities in the specialty services and PBM services arenas, such as CVS Caremark, Express Scripts, Humana, Walgreens, MedImpact Healthcare Systems and many smaller organizations that typically operate on a local or regional basis.
+In the Specialty Pharmacy Services segment, we compete with several national and regional specialties pharmaceutical distribution companies that have substantial financial resources and which also provide products and services to the chronically ill such as CVS Caremark, Express Scripts, Humana, and Walgreens.